 \section{Abstract}

-The well-known Steinberg's conjecture postulates that every planar graph without $4$-cycles and $5$-cycles is $3$-colorable.
-The list-coloring version of this claim is known to be false.
-However, we prove that excluding cycles of lengths $4$ to $8$ is sufficient to guarantee $3$-choosability of a planar graph, thus answering a question of Borodin.
-For the proof, we use a new variant of graph coloring called \emph{correspondence coloring} which generalizes list coloring and allows for reductions previously only possible for ordinary coloring.
+We introduce a new variant of graph coloring called \emph{correspondence coloring} which generalizes list coloring and allows for reductions previously only possible for ordinary coloring.
+Using this tool, we prove that excluding cycles of lengths $4$ to $8$ is sufficient to guarantee $3$-choosability of a planar graph, thus answering a question of Borodin.